With so many demands on your time and income it can be hard not to be living beyond your means.

 - A more simplified life

 “Live within your means.
-Ow Nothing.
-Friendship and love are free.” unknown
+Owe Nothing.
+Friendship and love are free.”Unknown

 Come and follow me on Pinterest for more money saving hints and frugal tips!

 Last Updated on 4th December 2021 by Emma